lapalisse/Geiger2/README.md

 3544 127 0 0 0 17 127 2.1501 0.0142 uSv/h<br>

 In order:
-1. number of seconds
+1. Number of seconds
-2. clicks count
+2. Clicks since boot
 3. Clicks in past second
 4. Clicks in past 10 seconds
 5. Clicks in past 60 seconds